An adaptive rectangular mesh administration and refinement technique with application in cancer invasion models

 We apply this projection after the weak coarsening procedure to update the FV solution.
 Further, it can be used to compute the difference (e.g. in the discrete $L^1$ norm) of two functions on different RSMs.
 In this case the function on the finer grid is first projected to the coarser grid before the difference is computed.

-\paragraph{Projection to upper levels.} This projection is needed for a FV solution update after a strong refinement procedure.
-Let us consider a RSM $G^\text{up}$ which has been derived by a series of subsequent refinement operations on $G$.
+\paragraph{Projection to upper levels} This projection is needed to update piecewise constant functions after strong refinement.
+Let us consider a RSM $G^\text{up}$, which has been derived by a series of subsequent refinement operations on $G$.
 For each cell $C^u \in G^\text{up}$ we define by $\mathcal{U}(C^u)$ either $C^u$ itself if $C^u \in G$ or otherwise the ancestor of $C^u$ which is included in $G$.
 Once again, $\mathcal{U}(C^u)$ can be easily identified using $\mathcal{C}$.
 A simple projection for the definition of $u_{G^\text{up}}$ would be the choice

-Higher order projections which we do not consider in this work make use of reconstruction that take into account also the neighbor cells of $\mathcal{U}(C^u)$ such as minmod, (W)ENO, or others \cite{harten1987uniformly, shu1988efficient, liu1994WENO}.
+Higher order projections, which are not considered in this work, make use of reconstructions that take into account also the neighbour cells of $\mathcal{U}(C^u)$, these include minmod, CWENO, and more~\cite{harten1987uniformly, shu1988efficient, sempliceAdaptiveMeshRefinement2016}.